korah91/JumpCloud-Geo-Login-Map/README.md

 # JumpCloud-Geo-Login-Map
 Python Flask tool for tracking all the login attempts to a JumpCloud Tenant in a map using JumpCloud's API.
 I made this cause I was bored and wanted to do something with JumpCloud.
-It was approximately 15 hours and is intended to showcase my skills in APIs and IAM
+It was approximately 15 hours and is intended to showcase my skills in APIs and IAM.
+I have used this in real projects, but the data shown in the gif was randomized

 ## Features
 - Retrieve Login Attempts from the JumpCloud API.